pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "As you grow older, you'll find the only things you regret are the things you didn't do."
 --Zachary Scott

-"He who looks for advantage our of friendship strips it all of its nobility."
+"He who looks for advantage out of friendship strips it all of its nobility."
 --Seneca the Elder

 "Religion is regarded by the common people as true, by the wise as false, and by the rulers as useful."